rust-lang/reference/src/expressions.md

 ### Arithmetic and Logical Binary Operators

 Binary operators expressions are all written with infix notation.
-This table summarizes the behaivour of arithmetic and logical binary operators on primitive types and which traits are used to overload these operators for other types.
+This table summarizes the behavior of arithmetic and logical binary operators on primitive types and which traits are used to overload these operators for other types.
 Remember that signed integers are always represented using two's complement.
 The operands of all of these operators are evaluated in rvalue